dof-dss/ea-team/docs/initiatives/phase-one/documentation-config-repo.md

 The core objectives of this initiative are:

-1. to provide a common document repository for technical documentation,
+1. provide a central documentation repository for technical documentation in a collaborative environment,
-2. source control for managing configuration and customisations of solutions,
+2. provide a central configuration repository to allow configuration settings to be treated the same way as source code,
-3. build a common or reusable delivery pipeline which ensures quality throughout and helps development teams deliver higher quality software to customers faster.
+3. implement a devops pipeline (build/deploy/test) and support on-demand development/test environments

 <hr />